 Students must register in a course prior to attending classes.
 It is the responsibility of the individual student to monitor his/her registration status, which may be done by accessing his/her records through the AUS website.

-Students who register after the designated date are charged a late registration fee of 500 Dirhams.
+Students who register after the designated date are charged a late registration fee.

 Continuing and returning students register through the website.
 New students and transfer students register with their respective college/school.
-Non-degree and transient students register with the Office of the Registrar.
-Visiting students register with the Office of International Exchange Programs.
+Non-degree, transient and visiting students register with the Office of the Registrar.